-5.5.1.1 The Humber's LGF programme ended on 31st March 2021 with a small number of projects slipping final delivery into 201/22 and ongoing monitoring of output delivery required.
-To avoid the complexity of novating funding agreements, these will remain with the accountable body, with the accountable body retaining the associated risk.
-However, due to the geographical changes, some responsibilities for ongoing monitoring of delivery will be passed to Greater Lincolnshire LEP, with the rest being inherited by HEY LEP.

-5.5.1.2 Programme-related issues on the south bank have been discussed extensively with GLLEP and its accountable body before and after the transition to HEY LEP and in consultation with the Cities and Local Growth Unit.
-The final proposed position is as follows:

-5.5.1.3 HEY LEP will be responsible for monitoring legacy Humber LEP projects on the north bank in line with current arrangements.

-5.5.1.4 Projects delivered in North and North East Lincolnshire fall into three categories:

-- Financially and physically complete with all outputs achieved no further monitoring is required by either HEY LEP or GLLEP. - Financially and physically complete with outputs yet to be achieved GLLEP will accept responsibility for ongoing monitoring once all audits and variations are agreed and completed. - Pending financial and physical completion responsibility will remain with the accountable body and HEY LEP team until financial and physical completion, at which point responsibility for ongoing monitoring will be accepted by GLLEP.
+- 5.5.1.1 The Humber's LGF programme ended on 31st March 2021 with a small number of projects slipping final delivery into 201/22 and ongoing monitoring of output delivery required.
+To avoid the complexity of novating funding agreements, these remained with the accountable body, with the accountable body retaining the associated risk.
+However, due to the geographical changes, some responsibilities for ongoing monitoring of delivery was passed to Greater Lincolnshire LEP, with the rest being inherited by HEY LEP. - 5.5.1.2 Programme-related issues on the south bank have been discussed extensively with GLLEP and its accountable body before and after the transition to HEY LEP and in consultation with the Cities and Local Growth Unit.
+The final proposed agreed position is as follows: - 5.5.1.3 HEY LEP will be responsible for monitoring legacy Humber LEP projects on the north bank in line with current arrangements. - 5.5.1.4 Projects delivered in North and North East Lincolnshire fall into three categories: - Financially and physically complete with all outputs achieved no further monitoring is required by either HEY LEP or GLLEP. - Financially and physically complete with outputs yet to be achieved GLLEP will accept responsibility for ongoing monitoring once all audits and variations are agreed and completed. - Pending financial and physical completion responsibility will remain with the accountable body and HEY LEP team until financial and physical completion, at which point responsibility for ongoing monitoring will be accepted by GLLEP.

-5.5.1.5 It is expected that these arrangements will be finalised by 31st October 2021.